sujit-shrc/modern-todo-app/README.md

 # modern-todo-app
-This is Modern Todo-App Created with ReactJs.
+This is Modern Todo-App Created with reactJs, Scss, redux-toolkit and localStorage.